-Our Vision in UUBS is to be the leading centre for entrepreneurial education in the UK and Ireland by 2021.
+Our Vision in UUBS is to be the leading centre for entrepreneurial education in the UK and Ireland.
 Entrepreneurial thinking is focused on the pursuit of opportunity.
 In practical terms what this means is that we seek to be entrepreneurial through the content of the programmes we deliver, the on- and off-line channels and partners we use in facilitating that delivery and the behaviours we display to each other and to our students.

 Our relationships with Harvard Business School and the leading centre for entrepreneurial education in the US, Babson College in Boston, position us uniquely in the UK market.
 It has always been our approach to develop an intimate and textured understanding of how businesses actually work – not in theory but in practice.
 This is particularly evident in the area of SMEs where we have a distinct competence and we are appropriately tested and supported on an ongoing basis by our friends and colleagues in the Federation for Small Businesses (FSB) in that SME engagement.

 Recent examples of this approach are evidenced in our work around alternative finance and crowd-funding for SMEs and our current focus on Brexit where we are developing a Brexit ‘tool-kit’ to aid SMEs following the triggering of Article 50.
 This issue provides more details on these initiatives as well as many others.

 The students who graduate from UUBS each year are our product for the market – they represent change agents for any company wishing to develop and succeed.
 Our graduates are informed and astute; they are comfortable with uncertainty and ambiguity; they are value creators, as are the staff educating them.

 Professor Mark Durkin, Executive Dean, Ulster University Business School